DaAlbrecht/thesis-TEKO/content/Implementation.typ

     [timestamp is added to message],
     [true],
     [Some],
-    [timestamp and transaction header is added to message], [false],
+    [timestamp and transaction header are added to message], [false],
     [Some],
     [transaction header is added to message],
     [false],
     [None],
-    [no timestamp or transaction header is added to message], ),
+    [no timestamp or transaction header are added to message], ),
     kind: table,
     caption: [publish options matrix]